 - Information about which battalion or unit a soldier served with.
 This is key when it comes to working out where a soldier served if he was in one of the corps of the British Army e.g. Royal Artillery, Royal Engineers.

 - Any disciplinary actions

-What to do if you can’t find a WW1 Service Record
+What to do if you can’t find a First World War Service Record

 If you can’t find a service record then you’ll be at a great disadvantage in trying to uncover more information.
-However, all is not lost and you should still be able to uncover information regarding a soldier’s service.
+However, all is not lost and there are other resources to consult.
 My following guides will be of most use to you and I would recommend starting with my guide to Medal Records:

-- How to Interpret photographs of WW1 Soldiers
+- How to Interpret photographs of First World War Soldiers